pereznetworks/My-Tic-Tac-Toe-Game/TechnicalReadme.md

 ### No Undo of moves *for now*

-  -There is no opportunity to go back ...
+  - There is no opportunity to go back ...
   - nor to deselect a box
   - nor to do a turn over again.